apache/cordova-docs/docs/en/edge/guide/overview/index.md

 Plugin Development Guide.
 Plugins may be necessary, for example, to communicate between Cordova and custom native components.

+__NOTE__: As of version 3.0, when you create a Cordova project it does not have any plugins present.
+This is the new default behavior.
+Any plugins you desire, even the core plugins, must be explicitly added.

+Cordova does not provide any UI widgets or MV* frameworks.
+Cordova provides only the runtime in which those can execute.
+If you wish to use UI widgets and/or an MV* framework, you will need to select those and include them in your application yourself as third-party material.

 ## Development Paths

 As of version 3.0, you can use two basic workflows to create a mobile app.
 While you can often use either workflow to accomplish the same task, they each offer advantages:

-- __Cross-platform workflow__: Use this workflow if you want your app to run on as many different mobile operating systems as possible, with little need for platform-specific development.
+- __Cross-platform (CLI) workflow__: Use this workflow if you want your app to run on as many different mobile operating systems as possible, with little need for platform-specific development.
 This workflow centers around the `cordova` utility, otherwise known as the Cordova